 Land Cleared for Pasture, Fence Lines, and Access

-JH Landworks provides brush clearing in Hallettsville when overgrowth has reduced pasture productivity, blocked fence lines, or made portions of your property inaccessible.
-You call for this service when mesquite, cedar, or invasive brush has spread beyond hand-clearing capacity, when preparing land for sale or development, or when restoring areas that have not been maintained for several years.
+You call for this service when Yaupon, Mesquite, Cedar, or any other invasive brush has spread beyond hand-clearing capacity, when preparing land for sale or development, or when restoring areas that have not been maintained for several years.
 Thorough clearing removes roots and stumps that resprout, opens sightlines along roads and boundaries, and reduces fire risk by eliminating dense fuel loads.

 How Clearing Method and Debris Management Affect Long-Term Results